Instructor: Lucy Newton

 Marking flags - can be purchased at home depot, tractor supply etc. Usually sold in bundles.
 One bundle is plenty.

-PLEASE NOTE: green squares are fine but previous students and I have determined that dogs cannot see orange targets AND they are much easier to find and pick up after the track!!
+PLEASE NOTE: making green squares like below is fine but through trial and error, we have discovered that orange is even better!
+The dogs can't see the orange but it makes it much easier to find and pick up the targets after the track!!

 Gloves - three or four cloth work gloves, brown or black.
 I purchase from home depot.
 We will need more of these for later classes so if you want to save buying in bulk, feel free!